 Talha Mansoor published the first version of Elegant in 2012.
 It grew in popularity in a short time, due to its clean and functional style.

 In November 2018, Matija Šuklje called Elegant’s community into a discussion about the future of the theme.
 Response was immense.
-Talha was the first to support the proposal of changing the development model from a single-developer to a community-led project.
+Talha was the first to support the proposal of changing the development model from a single-developer to a community-led project following the bazaar development model.

 This way, the bus factor of the project has greatly improved.